 And later, Vonwhervin’s husband received a diagnosis of Alzheimer’s disease, prostate cancer, and dementia.
 Once medicated, his demeanor calmed down.
 So she was able to return home to care for him.
-But she needed the help of a home health aide, until his death.
+But she needed the help of a home health aide until his death.

-Eslyn Rawlings, age 71, is another person that Muñiz recently began working with, who called 911.
+Eslyn Rawlings, age 71, is another person Muñiz recently began working with, who called 911.
 Rawlings said she had a bad day with her husband and is now receiving help for verbal and emotional abuse that she says went on for over 30 years.

 Her husband has not commented on the violence.
-And this was the first time Rawlings has mentioned her marriage problems.
+And this was the first time Rawlings mentioned her marriage problems.
 But she was delighted to get help.
 She said that the “Lord” provided someone to listen to her.
 Now she no longer feels alone.

 Lappin admitted that it took the hurricane to highlight the importance of these services.
 And he said that Meals on Wheels volunteers carried food up many flights of stairs to seniors.
 These are those who were not generally on their routes.
 But last year, baseline funding was restored to senior centers.

 But she believes it is too early to determine what will happen with this year’s budget.
-She said especially with the hurricane, which will have a significant impact on the overall budget.
+She said, especially with the hurricane, which will have a significant impact on the overall budget.

 Los Angeles has a history of taxing and spending with a lot of waste and corruption.
 We have seen businesses leaving our state in droves.
 Social service expenses have even forced a reduction in public court services.
 So filing fees have risen, and court reporters are no longer automatically provided to record official proceedings.
-One can see there are many parallels to what is happening in New York.
+One can see many parallels to what is happening in New York.